 APPLICATION TO THE PROGRAM

 Application to the program is electronic.
-In addition to the application, the following items are required:

 If you are an applicant whose primary language is not English, you must demonstrate proficiency in English for admission consideration.
 This requirement, however, is waived automatically for applicants who have completed all of the requirements for their high school diploma, bachelors degree, or an advanced degree in a country where the primary and dominant language is English and English was the language of instruction of the school where the requirements were completed.
 Proficiency in English may be demonstrated by passing either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).